The Quiet American (1958 film): Production

 Filming of The Quiet American began in Saigon on January 28, 1957, then moved to Rome, where it finished in late April.
 It was the first time a feature film had been shot in Vietnam.
 The crew had some difficulty filming there: they had to avoid shooting at midday because of the harsh shadows; they had trouble getting permission to shoot inside a Buddhist temple because of religious scruples related to the phase of the moon; and they inadvertently helped a political protest take place that would otherwise have been shut down by the police, because the authorities assumed it had been staged for the film.
 In addition, filming was interrupted when Audie Murphy fell ill with appendicitis during a weekend shopping trip to Hong Kong and had to have emergency surgery.

 It was reported that Humphrey Bogart had been considered for the lead role; in fact it was offered to Montgomery Clift, with Laurence Olivier set to play "Fowler".
 But Clift withdrew for health reasons, and Olivier then also left the project; Clift was replaced by Audie Murphy.

 Graham Greene had been a war correspondent in Indochina, and was critical of the growing American involvement there.
 Joseph L. Mankiewicz, the writer, director, and producer of the film, significantly diluted the political impact of Greene's story by making the character of Pyle an aid worker and private citizen rather than a representative of the American government, and by focusing on the love-triangle aspects of the story rather than the geo-politics of the war.
 These changes led Greene to disavow the film.
 He stated that "one could almost believe that the film was made deliberately to attack the book and the author".

-The character of Phuong, a young Vietnamese woman, was portrayed by actress Giorgia Moll, an Italian.
+The character of Phuong, a young Vietnamese woman, was portrayed by Italian actress Giorgia Moll.

 Audie Murphy said that he never would have participated in the movie if the story's tone had not been changed from anti-American to pro-American, and he called his part "one of the greatest I've ever had".